-99. The following graph shows the evolution of Brazil's pre-2016 MAP cases over the Statistics Reporting Period.
+135. Figure C.3 shows the evolution of Brazil's pre-2016 MAP cases over the Statistics Reporting Period.

 Figure C.3.
-Evolution of Brazil's MAP inventory Pre-2016 cases
+Evolution of Brazil's MAP inventory - Pre-2016 cases

-100. At the beginning of the Statistics Reporting Period, Brazil's MAP inventory of pre-2016 MAP cases consisted of 12 cases, of which were five attribution/allocation cases and seven other cases.
-At the end of the Statistics Reporting Period the total inventory of pre-2016 cases had decreased to nine cases, consisting of four attribution/allocation cases and five other cases.
+136. At the beginning of the Statistics Reporting Period, Brazil's MAP inventory of pre-2016 MAP cases consisted of 12 cases, out of which five were attribution/allocation cases and seven were other cases.
+At the end of the Statistics Reporting Period the total inventory of pre-2016 cases had decreased to four cases, consisting of three attribution/allocation cases and one other case.
 The decrease in the number of pre-2016 MAP cases is shown in the table below.

-% of cases cl Cumulative % of cases Pre-2016 cases only 2016 2017 2018 closed compared to cases started over the three years (2016-18) Attribution/allocation cases -20% (no cases closed) (no cases closed) -20% Other cases -14% -17% (no cases closed) -29%
+Pre-2016 cases Evolution of total MAP caseload in 2016 Evolution of total MAP caseload in 2017 Evolution of total MAP caseload in 2018 Evolution of total MAP caseload in 2019 Cumulative evolution of total MAP caseload over the three years (2016-19) Attribution/allocation cases -20% (no case closed) (no case closed) -25% -40% Other cases -14% -17% (no case closed) -80% -86%